Mack Truck Locomotive #4

 A trolley museum located in central PA acquired Mack #4 in 1967 and transported it to the town of Rockhill Furnace.
 Mack # 4 during the last two months of 1968 preformed the last switching duties over the rare ( 3' narrow & 4' 8-1/2" standard ) dual gage trackage at the EBT rail yard located in Mount Union, PA.
 Then in March of 1970 Mack #4 was again on the move, this time to assist the fledgling NH&I short line railroad located in eastern PA.
 Mack #4 was transported to Penndel PA in January 1971 where it was then placed into storage.
 A tourist line located about 20 miles west of Allentown PA obtained Mack #5 directly from the Mack Truck Company in 1978.
 Mack # 5 was then occasionally operated and provided motive power for that lines tourist trains.
 Then in 1986 the trolley museum that owned Mack #4 transfered ownership of it to the tourist line that owned Mack #5.
 Mack #4 was then moved to Kempton PA where it was placed on the ground less it's truck assemblies.

-An uncertain fate, for Mack #4 & #5 while at Kempton PA.
+An uncertain fate for both Mack #4 & #5.

 Mack #5 while at the Kempton PA tourist line in the mid 1990's had a failure to engine #1 due to operating it with low oil.
 The Mack #5 was continued to be operated with only the engine #2 in service.
 This caused incorrect voltage to be supplied to the traction motors and the result was an electrical fire occured.
 An attempted was made to remove one of the operating engines from Mack #4 to replace the failed Mack #5 engine and to also make the other necessary repairs.
 The all volunteer Kempton, PA railfan group in 1997 abandoned the project, and the two Mack locomotives were then offered for sale to: railway & trolley museums, tourist railroads, the Mack Truck Museum, and even private collectors.
 One railfan desired to make the two rare boxcab's into storage sheds, but this outrageous idea was declined.
 With no parties interested in saving either the Mack #4 or #5 as complete locomotives, it looked to be the end of the line for both units.
 The Kempton PA tourist line then began to strip both Mack locomotives of their useful parts, components, and truck assemblies with traction motors.